There is an interesting meme going around on the internet.

 What to expect?

-The future of the metaverse is in the hands of users.
-The pace of growth will be closely linked to the breakthroughs made in AR, VR, AI, and blockchain technologies.
+The pace of growth of the metaverse will be closely linked to the breakthroughs made in AR, VR, AI, and blockchain technologies.
 With tech giants onboard, the software and hardware development of the technology is assumed to progress rapidly.
 While the involvement of highly centralized agencies like Facebook and Google is a cause of concern for the future of the metaverse, blockchain technology is working parallelly to decentralize the ecosystem.
 As NFTs become an integral part of the metaverse, a few institutions or authorities won’t be able to control it.
 It will be a democratic global nation fuelled by creativity and innovation.